Nikhilraj081/food-delivery-microservices/README.md

 **Auth-Service:** Handles user authentication, registration, profile management, and authorization.

-**Food-Menu-Service:** Users can add items, remove items, adjust the quantity of items, and view the contents of their cart at any time, including the total price.
+**Cart-Service:** Users can add items, remove items, adjust the quantity of items, and view the contents of their cart at any time, including the total price.

 **Food-Menu-Service:** Manages foodItem, availability, and orders.